monvillalon/sass-values-loader/README.md

 .myclass {
   color: $color;
 }
 ```

-in your javascript file, you can do this:
+in your JavaScript file (wherever you need the values from Sass), you can do this:

 ```js
 import styles from './style.scss';